 3 Ways Neurographic Art May Benefit You

-To make an intention with your graphic art is to bring a focus to a situation challenge or issue that you are facing.
+To make an intention with your neurographic art is to bring a focus to a situation challenge or issue that you are facing.

-And while you can consider the pay increase, adjusted hours, a better commute or how it may improve your actual career prospects, you also want to consider this action that you’re going to take on an inner level and that you could certainly do with neurographic art.
+You also want to ponder over the action that you’re going to take on an inner level which you could certainly do with neurographic art.

-Take the sheet of paper that you’re going to make the artwork on and on the back right one or two words that you need to focus on which clearly explain the dilemma you are facing.
+Take a sheet of paper on which you’re going to make the artwork.
+On the back write one or two words that you need to focus on which clearly explain the dilemma you are facing.

 The idea is not to have a simple yes or no answer at the end, but during the course of creating the artwork (which would probably take you at least one or two or five or six hours) you will focus your mind on all of the options and permutations which taking the new job would entail.

 Ideally at the end of the artwork you will have a clearer understanding of whether to take the new job and how you feel about it.

 Neurographic Line in Neurographic Art

 Using the Neurographic line when you create neurographic art.
 As you may know not all neurographic art uses the neurographic line.